kalister5/triangle-tracker/README.md

 ## Behavior Driven Development

-Given the user inputs three value numbers
+Given the user inputs three value numbers.

-And the numbers can make any type of triangle specified
+And the numbers can make any type of triangle specified.

-when the user press the submit button
+When the user press the submit button.

-then which type of triangle it is, is shown below
+Then which type of triangle it is, is shown below.

 ##license
 MIT licence